WARRIOR Mnemonic: How SpongeBob’s Crew Stays in Charge When Current Events Get Loud

 Wrap Up

-As we finished, SpongeBob SquarePants and his friends looked noticeably lighter.
-SpongeBob clutched the notepad where he’d carefully scribbled the mnemonic, while Sandy was already brainstorming ways to incorporate it into her karate training.
+As we finished, SpongeBob and his friends looked noticeably lighter.
+SpongeBob clutched the notepad where he had carefully scribbled the mnemonic, while Sandy was already brainstorming ways to work it into her daily routine.
 Even Squidward managed a small — almost approving — smile.

 Before parting, I handed them a copy of 84 Mental Health Warrior Tools.
 “Here you go,” I said.
-“Now you’ve got access to a whole library of tools to keep growing as Warriors and navigating current events.”
+“Now you have access to a whole library of tools to help you navigate life’s challenges.”

 “And the best part is,” Patrick chimed in, “these tools work for everyone — even if you live under a rock!”

-Then take action.
-Apply it in your day.
-And unlock the power to stay calm, grounded, and in control — even in the middle of the storm!
+Apply it in your day and unlock the power to stay grounded and in charge — even in the middle of the storm!

 Every day is a chance to choose strength — because YOU'RE IN CHARGE!